Leave a Message

 Subtle Historical Nuances That Still Shape Marin

-• Many winding roads follow ranch-era or rail-era routes rather than modern planning grids.
+• Many winding roads follow ranch-era or rail-era routes

-• Numerous hillside neighborhoods were developed incrementally rather than master-planned.
+• Hillside neighborhoods developed incrementally

 Marin County Today

-• Preserved landscape
+• Preserved landscapes

 • Distinct architectural layering

-• Strong educational institutions
+• Strong schools and institutions

 • Proximity to San Francisco